 Graduate Student Travel

 Graduate students who have research presentations accepted at local, regional, or national conferences are eligible to apply for travel support to the Office of Research and Grants.
-A total of $20,000 is dedicated each year for this purpose; maximum awards can be up to $500.
+Funds are set aside each year for these students grants.
+No more than $500 can be awarded to each student per calendar year.
 The individual level of support depends on the cost of travel, the availability of funds, the stature of conference, and the professional rigor of the research presentation.
 Awarded funds can be used for the costs of transportation, meals, and lodging while on travel, and for conference registration.
 For more information, contact the Office of Research and Grants at (626) 815-2082 or email@example.com.

 Faculty Writing Retreats